HarshitArekar/90DaysofDevopsChallenge/Day19/day-19-project.md

 # What I Learned

-1. I learned how to create timestamped `.tar.gz` backups using Shell Scripting.
+1. I learned how to create timestamped backups using Shell Scripting.
-2. I learned how to automate log rotation using `find`, `gzip`, and `rm`.
+2. I learned how to automate log rotation.
 3. I learned how to use Crontab to schedule regular server maintenance tasks.

 ---